teiResa/teiResa/README.md

 2024-09-21 skipped morning stream.
 Feeling guilty.
 I think i may need to push it back on the schedule.
 (Saturday's )

+2024-09-26 met 420StonerBabe on twitch, hopefully we will be able to pair up sometimes.
+I got 5 new followers today, so 32 to go until affiliation (50) like 700 comments, 8 chatters, and hosted the first thursday followers event.

 -->